CosmOS-Creators/reference_project_stmIDE/Cosmos/generated/integration/systemConfig/_requirements.md

     If specified the attribute instance that the target property is pointing to will get this name instead of the targets name
 * value:
     stores the current value of the attribute instance.
-    If type is a list, a list of links is expected.
-The links should point to an element in the form of `core/core_0` If placeholder is set to true this property has to be omitted.
+    If type is a list, a list of links or list of strings is expected depending on the list type.
+    For referenceList the links should point to an element in the form of `core/core_0` If placeholder is set to true this property has to be omitted.
 * enabled (optional/can be omitted; default: true):
   * Defines if this element can be edited through the UI.
 If omitted true is assumed.
 Can operate in two ways: